Initiatives

 Migrations: A Global Grand Challenge

-Funded by a four-year, $5 million–grant from The Andrew W. Mellon Foundation’s Just Futures Initiative, Cornell University’s Migrations: A Global Grand Challenge project unites scholars across the university and beyond to study the intersections between migration, racism, and dispossession.
+Funded by a four-year, $5 million–grant from the Andrew W. Mellon Foundation’s Just Futures Initiative, Cornell University’s Migrations: A Global Grand Challenge project unites scholars across the university and beyond to study the intersections between migration, racism, and dispossession.
 As a key part of this grant, the Johnson Museum is bringing artists to campus whose research and practice explores issues relating to migration.
-Five artists have been invited to campus for week-long or multiple stays—to engage with faculty, students, and community members, to explore Cornell’s rich resources for research and inspiration, and to plan for a future project at the Museum or elsewhere on campus.
+Four artists have been invited to campus for week-long or multiple stays—to engage with faculty, students, and community members, to explore Cornell’s rich resources for research and inspiration, and to plan for a future project at the Museum or elsewhere on campus.

 Born in England in 1993, Precious Okoyomon was raised in Nigeria and the United States, and lives in Brooklyn, NY.
 Okoyomon’s large-scale, immersive artworks explore the entangled fate of humans, plants, and animal species as they migrate around the globe.
 Approaching artmaking like a poet, Okoyomon mines the metaphorical associations of all manner of found objects and raw materials—from kudzu vine to lambswool—to elicit new reflections upon our complex, interconnected histories.
 Okomoyon has recently shown their work as part of the 2022 Venice Biennale, in addition to shows at the Aspen Art Museum and Performance Space, New York.
 Okomoyon was the recipient of the 2021 Frieze Artist Award.
 Following their visit, Precious will propose an installation in 2024 that explores museum and living collections at Cornell, with key partners in Plant Sciences and Nutritional Science in the College of Agriculture and Life Sciences.